I’ve always wanted to adopt, BUT…

-If you truly want to adopt, you are probably not too old or too young to do it.
-There's definitely some pros and cons with being “the older mom“but bottom line, my husband and I didn't feel we were to old to take on parenthood and the rules of our program were in line with that.
+If you feel too old or young to be a parent then my adoption advice is to listen to yourself.
+However, if you truly want to adopt, you are probably not too old or too young to do it.
+There’s definitely some pros and cons with being “the older mom“but bottom line, my husband and I didn’t feel we were to old to take on parenthood and the rules of our program were in line with that.

 Making a conscious decision to become a single parent is a personal choice, but many people who haven’t met “the one” who still want to be parents or add to their family choose adoption.
 Choosing to have a child without a partner, however you go about it, is a huge decision.
 But, if you really want to adopt, being single isn’t going to hold you back.
 Unmarried people can adopt from foster care in every state and some overseas programs also have provisions for single-parent adoption.